eirikeg1/Study-Notes/Master/Studieplan.md

 ## Vår 2024
 * IN4310 - Deep Learning for Image Analysis
+* IN5550 - Neural Methods for Natural Language Processing

-* IN4060 – Semantiske teknologier?
+* IN4060 – Semantiske teknologier
-* IN5570 - Distribuerte Objekter?
-* IN4240 - Testing av Programvare?

 ## Høst 2024
 * IN5310 – Advanced Deep Learning for Image Analysis?
-* IN5290 - Ethical Hacking?

-* IN5020 - Distribuerte Systemer?